New Tools for Housing Production (H.775) - Overview & Analysis

 The legislation proposes a multi-pronged approach to addressing housing needs, focusing on financing tools and rural development supports:

-- Specific allowable allocations of the credit facility are created for mobile home park infrastructure and a new 1% allocation for the bulk purchase of "off-site constructed housing" (modular homes).
+• The primary facility can be used to fund housing development through bulk purchasing of off-site constructed housing (modular homes) and related purchases.
 The Treasurer can lend this money to projects that, in their discretion, promote the increased availability of housing and protect the State's interests.

 The Good: